 - You will receive your College bill just before the start of each term as an email sent to your @cam email address.

 - The subject line of the email will be 'Latest Statement'.

 - The deadline for the payment of your termly College bill is two weeks after the first day of each term.

 - If you have any difficulties paying your bill on time, please speak to your Tutor.

 - College charges such as accommodation are charged termly.

 - Tuition fee charges are aggregated slightly differently:

-- UK and EU students who are self-funding will see a charge for tuition fees on their College bills.
+- UK students who are self-funding will see a charge for tuition fees on their College bills.
 The annual tuition fee is charged in the proportions of 25% in Michaelmas Term, 25% in Lent Term, and 50% in Easter Term.

 - Non-UK students are charged each term for 1/3 of their tuition fees.

 External pre-arrival events

 Around the world over the summer, University Alumni Groups (in conjunction with the University's Alumni and Development Office) host online and in-person freshers' events for new undergraduates and postgraduate students starting a course at Cambridge in the autumn.
 These are entirely optional events.
 If you would like to find out more, please visit here.